MyArtGallery

 Planning Your Sydney Expressionist Gallery Tour: Practical Logistics

-Darren Knight Gallery in Waterloo is easily reached from the Surry Hills cluster (10-minute walk or one train stop).
-Liverpool Street Gallery and King Street Gallery on William, both in Darlinghurst, sit within walking distance of the Surry Hills galleries (10–15 minutes).
-Michael Reid Gallery Sydney in Chippendale is best accessed by car or taxi from Darlinghurst (5 minutes) or via train to Central then short walk.
-Defiance Gallery in Paddington requires a separate journey—catch the train to Paddington Station then walk 10 minutes, or drive via Glenmore Road.
-Fellia Melas Gallery in Woollahra is most practical by car or taxi; public transport is workable but time-consuming.
-A reasonable itinerary might span two days: Day One covering Newtown, Camperdown, Surry Hills, Waterloo, and Darlinghurst (allowing 6–8 hours including lunch); Day Two tackling Paddington, Woollahra, and Chippendale (3–4 hours).
-Alternatively, focus on a single neighbourhood per visit, developing deep familiarity.
+Getting around the rest of the galleries is pretty straightforward.
+Darren Knight Gallery in Waterloo is just a 10-minute walk from Surry Hills or one train stop away.
+Liverpool Street Gallery and King Street Gallery on William, both in Darlinghurst, are 10-15 minutes' walk from the Surry Hills cluster.
+Michael Reid Gallery Sydney in Chippendale is easiest by car or taxi from Darlinghurst (about 5 minutes), though you can also train to Central and walk.
+Defiance Gallery in Paddington requires a separate trip, so catch the train to Paddington Station and walk 10 minutes, or drive via Glenmore Road.
+Fellia Melas Gallery in Woollahra is more practical by car or taxi, though doable by public transport if you've got time.
+A sensible two-day plan would be Day One covering Newtown, Camperdown, Surry Hills, Waterloo, and Darlinghurst (figure on 6-8 hours with lunch), then Day Two hitting Paddington, Woollahra, and Chippendale (3-4 hours).
+Or just focus on one neighbourhood at a time and really get to know it.

 List your gallery